dasqueel/resume/README.md

 ```
 cd resume
 ```
-3) optimally set your terminal window to full screen
+3) set your terminal window to full screen

 4) run the script
 ```